HarshShah03325/AI-for-healthcare/Risk Models/Readme.md

 # Libraries:

+- **shap** is a library that explains predictions made by machine learning models.
+- **sklearn** is one of the most popular machine learning libraries.
+- **itertools** allows us to conveniently manipulate iterable objects such as lists.
+- **pydotplus** is used together with IPython.display.Image to visualize graph structures such as decision trees.
+- **numpy** is a fundamental package for scientific computing in Python.
+- **pandas** is what we'll use to manipulate our data.
+- **seaborn** is a plotting library which has some convenient functions for visualizing missing data.
+- **matplotlib** is a plotting library.

 # Linear model:
 - Linear regression is an appropriate analysis to use for predicting the risk value using multiple features.
 - It is used to find the best fitting model to describe the relationship between a set of features (also referred to as input, independent, predictor, or explanatory variables) and an outcome value (also referred to as an output, dependent, or response variable).
-- We need to transform our data so that the distributions are closer to standard normal distributions.First we will remove some of the skew from the distribution by using the log transformation.
-Then we will "standardize" the distribution so that it has a mean of zero and standard deviation of 1.
+- It is necessary transform the data so that the distributions are closer to standard normal distributions.
+First, remove some of the skew from the distribution by using the log transformation.
+Then "standardize" the distribution so that it has a mean of zero and standard deviation of 1.

 ![](assets/process.png)